polistern/pboted_docs/docs/docs/tutorials/bootstrap.md

 !!! note "Note"

     You can remove `nodes.txt` and `peers.txt` files while **pboted** is stopped.
-    In this case section will be readed from configuration file.
+    In this case `[bootstrap]` section will be readed from configuration file.

 To use this option, you need in the configuration file: